Defensive Quality in India: 17.30% CAGR and a -3.81% Max Drawdown Over 20 Years

 Limitations

 Currency matters.
 Returns are in INR.
-A US-based investor would need to account for USD/INR currency exchange, which adds volatility and reduces USD-adjusted returns during rupee weakness periods (e.g., 2018–2019).
+The Sensex benchmark is also INR-denominated, so the excess return comparison is currency-consistent.
+A USD-based investor would need to account for USD/INR exchange, reducing returns during rupee weakness periods (e.g., 2018–2019).

 Early cash periods reduce the full-period compounding.
-The 2000–2003 cash periods reflect thin data coverage in early FMP records for Indian exchanges, not genuine signal absence.
+The 2000–2003 cash periods reflect thin data coverage in early FMP records for NSE, not genuine signal absence.
 The CAGR calculation uses all 25 periods including cash.
-If computed only over invested periods (2004–2024), the CAGR would be higher.
+Computed only over invested periods (2004–2024), the CAGR would be higher.

 Concentration risk is real.
-With 28 stocks on average, the portfolio is concentrated in three sectors.
+With 25.8 stocks on average, the portfolio is concentrated in three sectors.
 A healthcare-specific regulatory shock or FMCG pricing compression would hit this portfolio hard.
-The historical performance reflects India's favorable conditions for these sectors over 2004–2024, those conditions may not persist.
+The historical performance reflects India's favorable conditions for these sectors over 2004–2024.
+Those conditions may not persist.

 Takeaway

-India is the best result in a 16-exchange study: 17.23% CAGR, -6.61% max drawdown, Calmar of 2.605.
-The combination of pharma compounders (Healthcare sector) and FMCG quality names (Consumer Defensive) in a dividend-yield-ranked screen captured India's economic expansion with low drawdown risk.
+India is the best result in a 16-exchange study: 17.30% CAGR, -3.81% max drawdown, Calmar of 4.538.
+The combination of pharma compounders (Healthcare sector) and FMCG quality names (Consumer Defensive) in a dividend-yield-ranked screen captured India's economic expansion with remarkably low drawdown risk.

 The structure works because India's defensive sectors contain genuinely high-quality businesses with durable moats and pricing power in a large, growing consumer market.